LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 -------------------------------------------------------------------------------------------------
 <br><br>

 ## 1. Why This Matters?

-🔸 Angular is again a cool framework to use :)

-🔸 Feature `ZoneLess`: Signal can work with or without ZoneJS magic <br>

-🔸 Feature `Granular Change-Detection`: Angular now knows what exacly changed.
-No accidental Change Detection storms: In the old model, if something mutates anywhere up the tree, Angular CD detection runs all over the place trying to see what changed.
-That's fine for small apps but can be heavy if scales.
-Signals decouple that, making a component to react ONLY to the signals that actually reads, so Angular knows exactly what needs to update and when.
-Making fine-grained reactivity updates. <br>

-🔸 `Signals are not just another feature", they're the core of Angular reactivity going forward` with. <br>

-🔸 `Signals break the **blanket dependency** on event loop + ZoneJS`: **What was "blanket dependency"?** Angular was completely dependent on the event loop + ZoneJS for every single Change-Detection cycle.
-Signals step in by breaking this dependency.
-Instead of waiting for any Microtask to finish, a signal knows exactly which pieces of state are "watched" by which consumers. <br>
+🔸No more `Blanket Change-Detection Dependency`
+Before traditional Angular relied completely on ZoneJS, creating a "blanket dependency" on the event loop.
+Any asynchronous operation, relevant to our Component or not, was monkey-patch and could trigger a full application Change-Detection cycle, creating performance bottlenecks and accidental "Change Detection storms" as applications scaled.
+Now with Signals, Angular break this dependency by introducing `fine-grained reactivity` and `eliminate the blanket aprroach`: Components only update when their specific dependencies change.

+🔸No more `traverse the entire component tree` checking everything Before Angular had to traverse the entire component tree (using Depth-First Search algorithms) to find what changed, checking every component whether it needed updates or not.
+Now with signals, Angular knows exactly which components are affected by each Signal, enabling direct, targeted updates without searching: `Eliminating unnecessary tree traversals`

+🔸No more `waiting for Microtasks`:
+Before ZoneJS patched async APIs and change detection ran after microtasks completed, tying detection to the event loop's timing.
+Now with Signal, Angular `updates are synchronous and direct without waiting for the event loop`

 In othe words: <br>
-(Traditional Angular) Any Change → 🛡️ ZoneJS Blanket → 💥 Check Entire App <br>
-(Modern Angular): Signal Change → 🎯 Direct Update → Only Affected Components = Signals eliminate the need for **blanket Change-Detection** by "knowing exactly what Components to update" <br>
+(Traditional Angular) Any Async Event → 🛡️ ZoneJS Blanket → 💥 Check Entire App (Modern Angular)     Signal Change → 🎯 Direct Update → Only Affected Components

 <br><br>